carpentries-incubator/hpc-intro/_episodes/12-cluster.md

 directly, they enable a number of key features like ensuring our user account and files are available throughout the HPC system.

+> ## Shared file systems
-**This is an important point to remember: files saved on one node (computer) are often available everywhere on the cluster!**
+> This is an important point to remember: files saved on one node (computer) are often available
+> everywhere on the cluster!
+{: .callout}

 ## What's in a node?

 All of a HPC system's nodes have the same components as your own laptop or desktop: *CPUs* (sometimes also called *processors* or *cores*), *memory* (or *RAM*), and *disk* space.
 CPUs are a computer's tool for actually running programs and calculations.
 Information about a current task is stored in the computer's memory.
-Disk is a computer's long-term storage for information it will need later.
+Disk refers to all storage that can be accessed like a file system.
+This is generally storage that can hold data permanently, i.e. data is still there even if the computer has been restarted.

+{% include figure.html url="" max-width="40%" file="/fig/node_anatomy.png" alt="Node anatomy" caption="" %}

 > ## Explore Your Computer
 >